Jungle Raiders (serial)

 Jungle Raiders is a 1945 Columbia film serial.
 Kane Richmond plays the hero Bob Moore, with Janet Shaw as Ann Reed (his love interest), and Charles King plays head villain Jake Raynes.

 Plot

 Ann Reed travels to a mysterious land following her father, Dr. Murray Reed, who disappeared into its interior many years ago.
-Ann falls in with Bob Moore and Joe Riley who have just been mustered out of the military and plan to join Moore's father who is researching rumors of a miracle healing drug used by the witch doctors of a mysterious tribe.
-The owner of the local trading post is determine to keep the scientists out of the area so he can locate a cache of jewels guarded by the tribe without outside interference...
+Ann falls in with Bob Moore and Joe Riley, who have just been mustered out of the military and plan to join Moore's father, who is researching rumors of a miracle healing drug used by the witch doctors of a mysterious tribe.
+The owner of the local trading post is determined to keep the scientists out of the area so he can locate a cache of jewels guarded by the tribe without outside interference...